Please excuse our appearance as we beenovate this website.

 Anarchy Apiaries is taking orders for 2014.

-FL-mated queens (NY mothers) are usually available in March.
+FL-mated queens (NY mothers) are available in April.
 NY-mated queens are usually available in June.
 You inform me what you want, and I’ll give you an estimate on around when, then I will go down the list as they are ready.
 When your queens are 10 days from being caged and shipped I will call you.
 Full payment is due then, if you still want them.
 Queens are in the mating nucs a minimum of 22 days.

-All bees are small/natural cell and treatment-free with their queens raised from northern-bred, northern wintered breeder hives.
+All bees are small/natural cell and treatment-free with their queens raised from northern-bred, northern wintered breeders.
 Southern mating yards are in areas saturated with European drones.
 The bees are a mix of Russian and wild Zombee.
 Why Zombee?
 Because after nine years of no treatments, the bees are obviously dead yet still flying around.
 Swarm the State.

 BEemail preferred. anarchyapiaries

 Guess what?
 I measured one of my top bar hives.
 Everything is made from rough cut 1 by 10s.
 Remember that bees just need a hollow space and dimensions are not important, though this size has proven versatile.
 To generally keep combs straight on the top bars, they are cut at 1.25” width.
 This is just the general trend, and NOTHING IS ABSOLUTE WITH BEES.